DaScOrPiO/Deal-Now-web-template/README.md

-# Deal-Now-web-template is a responsive web full website template aimed at increasing sales for car selling companies
+# Deal-Now-web-template is a responsive full website template aimed at increasing sales for car selling companies